Clinical guidelines

 COVID-19 assessment, treatment and management

-For information on the current status of these medicines see the Queensland Health List of Approved Medicines.
+For information on the current status of these medicines, see the Queensland Health List of Approved Medicines.

-Note: Prescribing hydroxychloroquine
+Prescribing hydroxychloroquine

 Under the Medicines and Poisons (Medicines) Regulation 2021, a prescription for hydroxychloroquine is not lawful unless written by an authorised prescriber.

-Prescribers are authorised to prescribe hydroxychloroquine if:
+Prescribers are authorised to prescribe hydroxychloroquine if they are either:

-• they are a medical practitioner or nurse practitioner who is continuing treatment with hydroxychloroquine that was initiated by one of these specialist practitioners.
+- a medical practitioner or nurse practitioner who is continuing treatment with hydroxychloroquine that was initiated by one of these specialist practitioners.

 Medical practitioners and nurse practitioners who are continuing treatment with hydroxychloroquine must mark the prescription with the words ‘Continuing treatment’.

-For information on TGA-approved medicines for COVID-19 please visit the TGA website.
+For information on TGA-approved medicines for COVID-19, please visit the TGA website.
 Further advice to guide their use in Queensland will be provided soon.

 Care and advice for specific patient cohorts